Skip to content

 Mycenae Greek Mythology

 One such intriguing chapel located inside the castle walls is Agios Andreas.
-The church of Saint Spyridon has a special historical significance because it was where Kapodistrias, the first Greek governor, was killed in 1831.
+The church of Saint Spyridon has a unique historical significance because it was where Kapodistrias, the first Greek governor, was killed in 1831.

 Mycenae- How is the Weather Like?